-William Ebert represents large financial institutions, private equity funds and companies in all types of secured and unsecured commercial lending transactions, including acquisition financing, project financing, syndicated loans, asset based and reserve based financings, as well as restructurings and DIP financings.
-His practice focuses largely on clients in the upstream, midstream and renewable energy sectors operating in both the United States and international markets.
+William Ebert has dedicated his practice to representing large financial institutions, private equity funds and companies in all types of secured and unsecured commercial lending transactions, including acquisition financing, project financing, syndicated loans, asset-based and reserve-based financings, as well as restructurings and debtor-in-possession financings.
+A large portion of Will’s practice consists of the representation of clients in the upstream, midstream and renewable energy sectors operating in both the United States and international markets.

 Recent Notable Matters